Irene-123/Agents/README.md

     ```

 2. **Interact with the agent:**
-    - The agent listens for user input through the microphone.
+    - The agent listens for user input through the microphone or text input.
-    - You can add tasks to the to-do list or ask the agent to show all tasks.
+    - You can add tasks to the to-do list, ask the agent to show all tasks, query the database, or get information about PC settings.

+## Functionalities

+1. **Add Task to To-Do List:**
+    - Adds a task to the user's to-do list with an optional deadline.
+    - Example prompts:
+        - "Add a task to buy the groceries"
+        - "Remind me to go to the doctor tomorrow"

+2. **Show All Tasks in To-Do List:**
+    - Displays all tasks currently in the user's to-do list.
+    - Example prompts:
+        - "Show me all my tasks"
+        - "What are the tasks that I have in my to-do list?"

+3. **Query Database:**
+    - Executes SQL queries on the database based on user input.
+    - Example prompts:
+        - "Get all tasks with a deadline of today"
+        - "Show all completed tasks"

+4. **Get PC Settings:**
+    - Provides information about the PC settings and installed software.
+    - Example prompts:
+        - "What is the current volume of my PC?"
+        - "What are available wifi networks right now?"

 ## Tools and Libraries Used